An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Theodor Kocher, the father of modern terminal ballistics research

 Kocher was particularly interested in the evolution of terminal ballistics as small arms transitioned from spherical musket balls to the more devastating Minié ball used during the American Civil War and other conflicts around the world.
+Keep in mind that even the best infantry rifles of the time had a maximum velocity of around 1000-1200 FPS.

 He formalized several theories that would have lasting impacts.
 According to Dr. Kocher, the primary wounding channels were: